hanxiaomax/Learncpp_CN/docs/7-19-generating-random-numbers-using-mersenne-twister.md

 In the `getCard()` function, the random number generator is being created and seeded every time the function is called.
 This is inefficient at best, and will likely cause poor random results.

-## Random numbers across multiple functions
+## 跨函数的随机数

 What happens if we want to use a random number generator in multiple functions?
 One way is to create (and seed) our PRNG in our `main()` function, and then pass it everywhere we need it.
 But that’s a lot of passing for something we may only use sporadically, and in different places.

-Although you can create a static local std::mt19937 variable in each function that needs it (static so that it only gets seeded once), it’s overkill to have every function that uses a random number generator define and seed its own local generator.
+Although you can create a static local `std::mt19937` variable in each function that needs it (static so that it only gets seeded once), it’s overkill to have every function that uses a random number generator define and seed its own local generator.
 A better option in most cases is to create a global random number generator (inside a namespace!).
 Remember how we told you to avoid non-const global variables?
 This is an exception.

 ```cpp
 #include <iostream>